College football coaching carousel -- Openings, firings, hot seats

-Two Power 5 head coaches have been fired so far this season (Willie Taggart at FSU and Chris Ash at Rutgers), and more jobs could be opening soon.
+Three Power 5 head coaches have been fired so far this season (Chad Morris at Arkansas, Willie Taggart at FSU and Chris Ash at Rutgers), and more jobs could be opening soon.

 We share which coaches could be on the move, and which jobs are the right fit for those coaches.